How to Plant and Grow Your Own Vegetable Garden

 Sowing Vegetable Seeds in the Garden

+You will want to plant extra seeds in each row to allow for failed germination, and for thinning.
+Cover the seeds with fine soil (no clods or rocks).
 Firm the soil over the seeds to insure good moisture contact, and to help retain the moisture in the soil.

 Vegetable Bedding Plants